mirisuzanne/mia/content/why.md

 {% import "content.macros.njk" as content %}

 That, to me, is ==beautiful.==
-Software that respects our opinions and autonomy;
+Software that respects our autonomy;
 collaborations that reflect back ==our diversity==;
 ==and== art that gives us a venue to consider the {{ content.erase('non-sense') }}
 that remains —
 what manifestos can never say.
-Because understanding is not a pre-requisite for beauty.
+Because understanding is not a pre-requisite for humanity.

 {% call content.place(width='50%') %}
 {% include 'icons/miriam-sig.svg' %}